 You are here

-One in every 800 babies that are born in the United States are born with either Mosaic or Non-Mosaic Down Syndrome.
-This condition can often prevents an individual from performing substantial gainful work activity and many individuals who live with Down Syndrome are unable to provide for themselves.
+One in every 690 babies that are born in the United States are born with a form of Down syndrome.
+This condition can often prevents an individual from performing substantial gainful work activity and many individuals who live with Down syndrome are unable to provide for themselves.
 This may place a severe financial burden on the family of the disabled individual.
-Fortunately, Social Security Disability benefits can help offset some of the financial difficulties caused by Mosaic and Non-Mosaic Down Syndrome conditions.
-If you know someone who lives with Down Syndrome and are wondering how their condition qualifies them for Social Security Disability benefits, the following information can help.
+Fortunately, Social Security Disability benefits can help offset some of the financial difficulties caused by Down syndrome conditions.
+If you know someone who lives with Down syndrome and are wondering how their condition qualifies them for Social Security Disability benefits, the following information can help.

-There are two types of down syndrome including Mosaic and Non-Mosaic Down Syndrome.
-People who have Non-Mosaic Down Syndrome have an extra chromosome in each cell of the body.
-Those with Mosaic Down Syndrome only have an extra chromosome in some of the body's cells while other cells of the body are normal.
-Almost all of the people who are born with Down Syndrome have the Non-Mosaic form of the condition.
+There are three types of Down syndrome: Trisomy 21 (about 95% of cases), Translocation (2-3% of cases) and Mosaic (2-3% of cases).
+People who have Non-Mosaic Down syndrome have an extra chromosome in each cell of the body.
+Those with Mosaic Down syndrome only have an extra chromosome in some of the body's cells while other cells of the body are normal.

-Individuals who are born with Mosaic Down Syndrome suffer varying degrees of the condition.
+Individuals who are born with Mosaic Down syndrome experience varying degrees of the condition.
 Some of these people may experience significant disabilities while others may experience very mild symptoms.
-Those who are born with Non-Mosaic Down Syndrome are considered to be significantly disabled and their mental, skeletal and neurological functions are affected.
+Those who are born with Trisomy 21 or Translocation Down syndrome are considered to be significantly disabled and their mental, skeletal and neurological functions are affected.
 In some cases, the heart, vision and hearing may also be impacted by the condition.

-There is no cure for Down Syndrome, although some of the medical complications that occur as a result of the condition can often be treated.
-Special education classes can also help individuals with Down Syndrome with mental and social development.
-Most of the individuals who live with Down Syndrome are able to lead healthy and productive lives, although many will never be able to support themselves or perform substantial gainful work activity.
+There is no cure for Down syndrome, although some of the medical complications that occur as a result of the condition can often be treated.
+Special education classes can help individuals with Down syndrome with mental and social development if necessary, although many people with Down syndrome find that participating in a General Education setting is far more beneficial.
+Most of the individuals who live with Down syndrome are able to lead healthy and productive lives, although many will never be able to support themselves or perform substantial gainful work activity.
+Due to advances in health care, people with Down syndrome have a life expectancy nearly as high as their peers.

-Filing for Social Security Disability with Mosaic and Non-Mosaic Down Syndrome
+Filing for Social Security Disability with Trisomy 21, Translocation, and Mosaic Down syndrome

-If an individual has Non-Mosaic Down Syndrome they will likely be awarded benefits at the initial stage of the Social Security Disability application process.
+If an individual has Trisomy 21 or Translocation Down syndrome, he or she will likely be awarded benefits at the initial stage of the Social Security Disability application process.
 You will need to provide the SSA with the results of a karyotype analysis in order to be approved for benefits due to Non-Mosaic Down Syndrome.

-Mosaic and Non-Mosaic Down Syndrome and Your Social Security Disability Case
+Down syndrome and Your Social Security Disability Case

 - Do You Qualify?